 A Mossad cadet will experience more action, more pure terror and more physical assault during training than many Special Forces operatives will in the course of an entire career.
 Training for the Mossad will take Two and a half gruelling years, during which time most candidates will fail.
 The Mossad famously boasts that it has no compunction in failing 5,000 recruits to find just one.
 There is no silver medal, no second best, no compromise when it comes to defending the security of the State of Israel.

-But through the years of his training and his experiences on subsequent missions, Victor comes to the reluctant but certain realisation that, unaccountable even to the prime minister, a certain element within the Mossad, through callous, irresponsible and increasingly self-motivated actions, rather than defend the interests of the state, were in fact in danger of destroying it.
+But through the years of his training and his experiences on subsequent missions, Victor comes to the reluctant but certain realization that, unaccountable even to the prime minister, a certain element within the Mossad, through callous, irresponsible and increasingly self-motivated actions, rather than defend the interests of the state, were in fact in danger of destroying it.

 After five years of trying to inform the powers to be with little success he wrote an exposé “By Way of Deception” that shook the foundations of the agency and is said to have brought about change.
 Victor has written three more books since, A non fiction “The Other Side of Deception” and two fictional spy novels “Lion Of Judah” and “Black Ghosts.”